Coronavirus Employees' Help

 Where are the vendors moving to – is there a chain?

-If it's leasehold, how much are service charges?
+If it's leasehold, does it have a service charge?
 (See charges)

 Who lives upstairs/downstairs/next door?